saegl5/jiayou_add_events/README.md

 <img src="screenshots/calendar.png" alt="screenshot of calendar" width="800"><br>Additional events on only "J Day's" were created.

-## Getting Started <-- NEEDS EDITED
+## Getting Started

 1. Go to [Google Apps Script](https://script.google.com/), and create a new project.
-2. Copy and paste [the script](./Code.gs) into the editor.
+2. Copy and paste [the script](./Code.gs) into the editor, and save the file.
-3. Modify the calendar name.
-(By default, it is "JIA YOU." ***Must name it differently from the owner name, otherwise the script will not create events.***)
+3. Create an HTML file, and name it "Index."
-4. If you want to create events on an alternate calendar, name an alternate calendar. (***Same naming convention applies.***)
+4. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
-5. Modify the search query.
-(By default, it is "J Day."
-Specifically, `myQuery = "J Day";`)
+5. Deploy the project as a Web app, and open the assigned URL.
-6. Modify the events' title, location, description, start time, and end time.
-(By default, events are titled "New Meeting," located at "Location," described as "Agenda," start at 10 AM, and end at 11 AM.)
+6. Modify the calendar name, search query, events' title, location, description, start time, and end time. (***Must name the calendar differently from the owner name, otherwise the script will not create events.***)
-7. Confine the date range by inputting a start date and end date.
+7. Name an alternate calendar to create events on the alternate calendar. (***Same naming convention applies.***)
-8. Save and run the script.
+8. Press submit.
 (Requires authorization. ***Note also that creating calendar events is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

 <hr>
 Made with &heartsuit; in Visual Studio Code